revitron/automad-revitron/README.md

 ## Templates

 This theme provides two different templates &mdash; a [default](https://revitron.readthedocs.io/en/latest/get-started.html) including a sidebar navigation and a [landing page](https://revitron.readthedocs.io/) template.

-## Content Editing

 Content can be added and edited using the block editor.

-Due to the layout of this theme, all full-width options for blocks are disabled on purpose.
+> Due to the layout of this theme, all full-width options for blocks are disabled on purpose.

 ## Options